KNnut/neoplot/pkg/examples/demo.typ

     caption: "sharpen.dem",
 )

-datablock can be used in a script:
+Datablock can be used in a script:

 #figure(
     gp.exec(